Yuza

 Yuza (遊佐町, Yuza-machi) is a town located in Yamagata Prefecture, Japan.
-As of 31 March 2023, the town had an estimated population of 12,719 in 4926 households, and a population density of 61 persons per km².
+As of 31 March 2023, the town had an estimated population of 12,719 in 4926 households, and a population density of 61 persons per km^{2}.
 The total area of the town is 208.38 km².

 Geography

 Yuza is located in the extreme northwest of Yamagata Prefecture, bordering on Akita Prefecture to the north and the Sea of Japan on the west.
 It is situated at the northern end of the Shōnai Plain, with the Gekkō River running across the town.
 Mount Chōkai, which has the second highest elevation in the Tohoku region, is on the northern border.
 Sandy beaches stretch along the coastline in the southern part of the town, whereas the northern coastline is more rugged due to reefs formed by lava flows from Mt.
 Chōkai.
 Part of the town is within the borders of the Chōkai Quasi-National Park.